henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

 ----------------------------

-Binary Cross-Entropy will first clip the values of prediction from neural net for the sake of numerical stability if the prediction is not coming from logits (before softmax activated)
+Binary Cross-Entropy will first clip the values of prediction from neural net for the sake of numerical stability if the prediction is not from logits (before sigmoid activated)

 .. math::